-Products and seeds: 7 Pot Brain Strain on Amazon
+What are 7 Pot Brain Strain peppers?

 How hot is the 7 Pot Brain Strain?

 Mind erasing is right.
-Comparing the Brain Strain (1 million to 1.35 million Scoville heat units) to our jalapeño reference point (2,500 – 8,000 SHU), it’s a whopping 125 to 540 times hotter.
+Comparing the Brain Strain (1 million to 1.35 million Scoville heat units) to our jalapeño reference point (2,500 – 8,000 SHU), it’s a whopping 125 to 540 times hotter than a jalapeño pepper.
 At its minimum, it’s as hot as the hottest possible ghost pepper.
 And at its peak, it blows past the more common Trinidad 7 Pot peppers to become as hot as some Trinidad Moruga Scorpion peppers (1.2 million to 2 million SHU.)

-What does the Brain Strain look like and taste like?
+What does it look like?

-Like with other super-hot peppers, the 7 Pot Brain Strain’s usage tends towards extreme foods, like mind blowing hot sauces.
+Like with other super-hot peppers, the 7 Pot Brain Strain’s usage tends towards extreme foods, like mind-blowing hot sauces.
 If you can find it fresh (it isn’t common), a simply sliver of this pepper is enough to heat up a pot of soup or chili stew.
 That’s where the term “7 Pot” comes from – one hot pepper is enough to spice up seven big pots of soup.
 You can also use 7 Pot Brain Strain powder in a similar fashion, though take care.
 A small dash or two is enough for most meals.

 Where can you buy 7 Pot Brain Strain?